donetian-petkov/weather-app/README.md

 # Weather App

 A website, which uses a weather API to get the current weather conditions in a particular place or a city.
-It uses Redux for the state management of the results from the said API.
+It uses Redux for the state management of the results from the said API and the weather condition.

+Based on the condition the background color is changed.
+Also, I have accounted if the weather is clear and it is night.

 I am using the MapBox API to provide a dropdown list of city suggestions based on what the user is typing in the search box on the site.